jonnonz1/nz-statute-book/acts/public/2006/sports-tribunal-act-2006.md

 ### 47 Costs
 (1) The Tribunal, in any proceedings before it under this Act, may make orders as to costs as it thinks fit.
-(2) An order as to costs may be filed in a District Court and may be enforced as a judgment of that court.
+(2) An order as to costs may be filed in the District Court and may be enforced as a judgment of that court.

 ## Part 4 — Transitional provisions, repeal, revocations, and consequential amendments